akcshing/personal_co2_footprint_checker/README.md

-BRIEF

-Personal CO2 Footprint Checker
+Project brief - Personal CO2 Footprint Checker

 You have been approached by a lifestyle consultancy company dealing with environmental sustainability.
 Your task is to build a personal CO2 footprint checker app that calculates a user's CO2 footprint based on their lifestyle.

 MVP